asadullahbro/asadullahbro/README.md

 ## About me
 • building bots and random tools
-• sqlite + backend experiments
+• postgres + backend experiments
 • always trying to make things look cooler than they actually are (maybe in hours?)

 ## What I'm working on right now